MadaMzandu/ucrm-uisp-routeros-pppoe/README.md

 # UISP/UCRM REST API for Mikrotik PPPoE

-This software is a REST PHP script intended to provide integration between UISP/UCRM billing system and Mikrotik RouterOS devices for provisioning PPPoE services.
-This software does not use the plugin extensibility of UISP but instead it uses the native webhook feature to create real time provisioning.
+This software is a REST PHP solution intended to integrate the UISP/UCRM billing system with Mikrotik RouterOS devices for provisioning PPPoE service accounts.
+Unlike other integration options this solution does not use the plugin extensibility of UISP instead it uses the native webhook facility to allow real time provisioning.

 It is recommended to use the latest UISP/UCRM version available.